DeveloperJarvis/alarm_clock/README.md

 ---

+# AI Usage

+AI tools (ChatGPT) were used during development to assist with:

+* Refining ambiguous requirements.
+* Discussing project architecture.
+* Brainstorming implementation approaches.
+* Generating initial boilerplate code.
+* Reviewing design decisions.
+* Improving project documentation.

+All AI-generated suggestions were manually reviewed, adapted where necessary, and validated through implementation and testing.
+Final design decisions and code organization were based on engineering judgment rather than accepting generated output without review.

+---

 # License

 This project was created as part of a software engineering assignment and is intended for educational purposes.